defvs/monsterutilities/Readme.md

 [Gradle](https://gradle.org/) is used for building the project.

+If you want to build locally, you can get started without needing to install anything by checking out the project and simply executing`./gradlew run`, which will run the application right from source.
+More gradle tasks are [below](#important-tasks).

 ### Setup

 If you want Gradle to use a JDK other than your system default, create a `gradle.properties` file at the root of the project with the following line:
 ```
 org.gradle.java.home=/path/to/jdk
 ```

 To fetch the Catalog and Genres, you need to create the file `src/resources/sheets-api-key` and put an api key for Google Sheets into it.

 ### Important Tasks
  Name        | Action
  ---         | ---
- `run`       | runs the project right from source `shadowJar` | Creates an executable jar with all libraries bundled in the root directory of the project `runShadow` | Creates a shadowJar and runs it
+ `run`       | runs the project right from source `shadowJar` | Creates an executable jar in the root directory of the project bundled with all libraries `runShadow` | Creates a shadowJar and runs it
+ `build` | Builds & tests the whole project

-Both run tasks can be run with the argument `-Dargs="--loglevel trace"` to change the log level or pass other arguments to the application.
+Both run tasks can be run with the argument `-Dargs="--loglevel trace"`to change the log level or pass other arguments to the application.

+If you run a self-compiled jar, the updater might automatically start on start-up.
+To prevent that, you can use the `--no-update` flag in the commandline.

 ### Logging

 Logging is done via slf4j wrapped by kotlin-logging and carried out by logback-classic.
-A Logger can be created anywhere via `val logger = KotlinLogging.logger { }`
-and will automatically pick up the context where it was instantiated.
+A Logger can be created anywhere via `val logger = KotlinLogging.logger { }` and will automatically pick up the context where it was instantiated.

 The application runs with the WARN log level by default, however both run tasks automatically pass arguments to run it at DEBUG.
+If you want really fine-grained logs, you can also switch it to TRACE with the `--loglevel` flag, but please note that this might slow down your computer in some circumstances.

-The application also logs to a file in `TMP/monsterutilities/logs`, the log level of which defaults to the lower of the console log level and DEBUG.
+The application also logs to a file in `TEMP/monsterutilities/logs`, the log level of which defaults to the lower of the console log level and DEBUG.